Kai Tak Airport: Runway 13 arrival

 Layout of Kai Tak Airport prior to its 1998 closure.

 An Air France Boeing 747-400 passing above the very crowded Kowloon City during its approach and landing.

 A Cathay Pacific Boeing 777-200 (B-HNC) on final approach to Kai Tak runway 13, overflying Kowloon at low altitude.

 A Cathay Pacific Boeing 747-300 landing at Kai Tak Airport runway 13.

 "Checkerboard Hill", which was a major navigational aid for the Runway 13 approach, as seen from Kowloon Tsai Park.

 The landing approach for planes using runway 13 at Kai Tak was considered spectacular and was infamous, not just amongst aviation enthusiasts but amongst the general public as well.
-Flight simulator charts, which are based on the real charts used at the airport, give an outline of the procedures used on approach to Kai Tak Airport.
+Flight simulator charts, based on the real charts used at the airport, give an outline of the procedures used on approach to Kai Tak Airport.